 Married with two children

 According to the Westminster Shorter Catechism “Man's chief end is to glorify God, [a] and to enjoy him forever” (http://www.creeds.net/Westminster/shorter_catechism.html).
-If we are to glorify God and enjoy Him, we must know Him or learn about Him, and do this forever.
+If we are to glorify God and enjoy Him, we must know Him.
 In light of this, my philosophy stands on three “chief or aims.”
 The first chief aim is developing effective teacher learners.
 To do this I need to first be a learner myself.
+I need to first be current in my own professional discipline.
 I need to assess where students are at, then use the assessment data to inform how I facilitate their pursuit of where they need to be.
 The second aim of my philosophy of teaching involves developing teacher scholars.
-Scholars are seekers/learners who are critical consumers of the literature related to their field.
+Scholars are seekers/learners who are critical consumers and implementers of the literature related to their field.
 As a result they stay informed of current and validated practices so that they are on the cutting edge of their fields.
 Scholars are also masters of their discipline and contributors to their field.
 Whether it is a parent conference, school site in-service, conference presentation or journal publication, scholars are experts who people can turn to.
 The third pillar of my philosophy is developing the teacher leader.
 Leaders are a diverse group of individuals and leadership may be formal or informal however, the development of teacher leaders begins with the attitude that change can be teacher-driven.
 Teacher leaders are individuals who accept the responsibilities available for improving the educational success of students.
 This may begin within one’s direct sphere of influence but as one takes the initiative to lead, one’s sphere of influence grows.
 Whether this influence is formal, by way of leading a group or writing an important document, or informal, by way of the day to day interactions teacher has with others.
 Teacher leaders are also individuals who are grounded, influenced by a stable source of truth that helps them to understand the people and situations that they encounter.

 “Education is not the filling of a pail but the lighting of a fire” (Yeats, 1865-1939)